grea09/pancake/README.md

 # Configuration

 Pancake will search for `.yaml` files in the working directory.
-For convenience, you may put them in a `style` folder.
+For convenience, you may put them in a `styles` folder.
 All style files will be read in the alphabetical order.
 The YAML files can contain any Pandoc metadata variables (except for font specification).

 ## Font specification